Welcome to Tanzania! You will arrive to Arusha to begin your journey.

 There will not be an opportunity to do laundry on this trip.
 If you are connecting to another program, you will be provided an opportunity to do laundry early in that second program.
 Most of your Kili gear you will simply store with the Country Director as you will not need much of it for other programs.

-Generally speaking, there are usually a few more girls than boys, but it is difficult to say with each session being different and Kilimanjaro actually tends to attract a pretty even mix of boys and girls.
+Generally speaking, our company usually has a few more girls than boys, but it is difficult to say with each session being different and Kilimanjaro actually tends to attract a pretty even mix of boys and girls.

 Students are always surprised at the effects of altitude.
 Kili is a non-technical climb and it’s not a very steep one – the challenge comes almost entirely from the lack of oxygen at heights above 14,000 feet.
 Altitude also affects people in surprising ways: peak athletes sometimes struggle more than casual exercisers.
 Generally speaking, you want to be in decent shape, do some day-hikes or overnight hikes if possible beforehand, break in your boots thoroughly, and hydrate, hydrate, hydrate during the climb.

 As mentioned, any activity at altitude does create risk.
 Our instructors and our professional local Kili guides will not allow a student to attempt to summit if they feel the student is not responding well to the altitude; we will push you to challenge yourself mentally, but we will always be conservative as we note physical changes.
 Should an evacuation off the mountain be necessary, the speed and timing will vary based on location on the mountain.
 Air support is available at certain points, but near the top, an evac could still take a number of hours to reach a landing zone.
 There is a modern hospital in Moshi, a town at the base of the mountain, that is well-equipped.
 Should an air evac be necessary, and depending on severity, a student may be flown to nearby Nairobi as it is considered to have some of the best healthcare in East Africa.